 Assessment is an integral part of any programme at MLS and we will assess your progress throughout and at the end of your studies.
 A summative report is available if you or your company require, which will indicate your achieved language level and (if relevant) certificate/diploma credit successes upon departure from MLS.

-Throughout the year, MLS offers free further language training to its students – events such as conversation clubs, film clubs, writing support sessions, pronunciation classes.
+Throughout the year, MLS offers free further language training to its students – events such as conversation clubs, film clubs, writing support sessions, workshops and pronunciation classes.
 You will need to keep an eye on our notice boards to find out what is happening each week.

 MLS operates a safeguarding policy for all students, and particularly for those under the age of 18 or those considered as vulnerable adults.
 Staff at MLS undergo Enhanced Police Checks (DBS) and we aim to maintain a rigorous safeguarding culture.
 Students under the age of 18 will be required to have pre-authorisation for activities from their parents, and any absence from the college will be followed up urgently.